Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 \subsubsection{POS Prompting}

 The first prompting strategy we use involves providing the LLMs with participant POS scores.
-As we have shown in Section \ref{sec:regression_analysis}, these scores, particularly subscale 1, are predictive of various preferences for robot responses.
-We therefore anticipate that the LLMs will be able to better align their responses to those of participants with this information.
-Rather than prompting the LLMs to evaluate each of the 50 scenarios only once, we instead request responses utilizing the POS scores of each participant across the specific scenarios each participant evaluated.
-As a result, we are able to obtain a dataset for each LLM that mirrors the dataset provided by participants.
-Following data collection, we again compute Micro and Macro F1 scores, separated by binary and categorical data, for each LLM.
+As we have shown in Section \ref{sec:regression_analysis}, these scores, particularly Subscale 1, are predictive of various preferences for robot responses.
+We therefore anticipate that the LLMs will be more capable of aligning their responses to participants with this information.
+Consequently, we generate responses that utilize the POS scores of each participant across the specific scenarios each participant evaluated.
+As a result, we obtain a dataset for each LLM that mirrors the dataset provided by participants.
+We again compute Micro and Macro F1 scores, separated by binary and categorical data, for each LLM.

-\paragraph{Results} Compared to default model performance, we see only modest and non-significant changes in conformity with human responses under this prompting strategy (see Table~\ref{tab:t-test}).
+\textit{Results.} Compared to default model performance, we primarily see modest and non-significant changes in conformity under this prompting strategy (see Table~\ref{tab:t-test}).
 As part of our analysis, we also examine how this prompting strategy influences LLM perceptions of scenario sensitivity.
-We do not observe a substantial improvement in this regard among the evaluated models, except for Qwen 3-32B (see Table~\ref{tab:mae_default_subscale}).
+We do not observe a substantial improvement in this regard among the evaluated models, except for Qwen (see Table~\ref{tab:mae_default_subscale}).
 Moreover, several models even exhibit an increase in mean absolute error (MAE).
-The models that exhibit the smallest shift (see Figure~\ref{fig:sensitivity_shift}), whether positive or negative, are the Llama series, the Gemini 2.5 series, and Grok3.
+The models that exhibit the smallest shift (see Figure~\ref{fig:sensitivity_shift}), whether positive or negative, are the Llama series, the Gemini 2.5 Flash, and Grok3.
 These results suggest that even if user POS scores are provided to a model, they may mislead the model in terms of assessing the sensitivity of a given scenario.
 This possibility motivates our next prompting strategy, sensitivity prompting.